On a generalization of affinoid varieties: Spectra of locally convex algebras

-Let's show surjectivity.
-Let $u \in \cM(A)$.
-Then $u: A \to K$ is a continuous linear map between $k$ vector space, and moreover $K$ is a $k$-Banach space.
-This is equivalent to say (cf. Schaefer 1.1 page 75) that, if $\cP$ is the family of seminorms that defines the topology on $A$, there exists a finite set $p_1, ..., p_n \in \cP$ and a constant $c > 0$ such that
+The surjectivity is the only thing left to show.
+Let $u \in \cM(A)$, \ie a continuous character of $A$ compatible with $k$.
+Then, $u: A \to K$ is a continuous linear map between $k$-locally convex spaces, and in particular $K$ is a $k$-Banach space.
+This is equivalent to say (cf. proposition 1.1 of page 75 of \cite{SCH}) that, if $\cP$ is the family of seminorms that defines the topology on $A$, there exists a finite set $p_1, ..., p_n \in \cP$ and a constant $c > 0$ such that

 where $\|\cdot\|$ is the valuation on $K$.
-Let's take the topology generated by $p_1, ..., p_n$ on $A$, and denote this topological vector space by $\tilde{A}$.
-Since this is a finite family of seminorms then there exists a seminorm which induce the same topology of $p_1, ..., p_n$ and the identity $A \to \tilde{A}$ is a continuous map.
-Moreover, by hypothesis, all the canonical morphisms $\pi_i: A \to A_i$ are injective and since the topology on $\limpro A_i$ is given by the seminorm on $A_i$ this mean that the elements of $\cP$ are the restriction to $A$ of the seminorm on $A_i$.
-And also, since this system is cofiltered for any finite sets of seminorm in $\cP$ there exists a seminorm, in the family $\cP$, which induces the topology given by this finite set of seminorms, \ie $\tilde{A} \cong A_k$, for some $k$, as a topological vector space.
-Hence the map $u: A \to K$ factor through $A_k$, giving the result.
+Consider the topology generated by $p_1, ..., p_n$ on $A$, and denote this topological vector space by $\tilde{A}$.
+Since this is a finite family of seminorms then there exists a seminorm which induces the same topology of $p_1, ..., p_n$ and the identity $A \to \tilde{A}$ is a continuous map.
+Moreover, the projective limit topology of $A$ is obtained by pulling back by the canonical morphisms $\pi_i: A \to A_i$ the topologies of $A_i$.
+Since this system is cofiltered for any finite sets of seminorm in $\cP$ there exists a $k \in I$ such that $A_k \to \tilde{A}$ is continuous.
+Hence, the map $u: A \to K$ factors through $A_k$, proving the surjectivity and the theorem. \end{proof}